SecretFoundation/docs/docs/protocol/encryption-specs.md

   }
   ```

-- Notice on a `Contract` message, the `msg` value should be the same `msg` as in our `tx_input`, so we need to prepend the `nonce` and `tx_sender_wallet_pubkey` just like we did on the tx sender above.
+- Notice on a `Contract` message, the `msg` value should be the same `msg` as in our `tx_input`, so we need to prepend the `nonce` and `tx_sender_wallet_pubkey` just like we did on the tx sender above
-- On a `Contract` message, we also send a `callback_signature`, so we can later on verify the parameters sent to the enclave:
+- On a `Contract` message, we also send a `callback_signature`, so we can verify the parameters sent to the enclave:
   ```
   callback_signature = sha256(consensus_callback_secret | calling_contract_addr | encrypted_msg | funds_to_send)
   ```
 For more on that, [read here](../dev/privacy-model-of-secret-contracts.md#verified-values-during-contract-execution).

-- For the rest of the encrypted outputs we only need to send the ciphertext, as the tx sender can get `consensus_io_exchange_pubkey` from `genesis.json` and `nonce` from the `tx_input` that is attached to the `tx_output`.
+- For the rest of the encrypted outputs we only need to send the ciphertext, as the tx sender can get `consensus_io_exchange_pubkey` from `genesis.json` and `nonce` from the `tx_input` that is attached to the `tx_output`

-- An example output with an error:
+Here is an example output with an error:
   ```js
   {
     "err": "{\"watermelon\":6,\"coffee\":5}" // need to encrypt this value